TosbackCgusBridge-Bot/CGUs-versions/Shopzilla/Privacy Policy.md

 Connexity conducts business with advertisers (those who sell products and services, create the ads and buy the ad space) and publishers (those who provide the free content and services and sell the ad space).
 We are an intermediary in this process.
 Given lots of ads and lots of ad space, we provide technology that strives to match up the ads with the ad space and deliver the best ad at the best time.
 We improve performance for the advertiser and the publisher by reducing the clutter of ads that are not interesting to you.

 Our approach to this is based on many variables, most of which involve the collection of data from things like IP address, browser settings and browsing activity on the websites we work with (the network).
 The data is individualized to provide the best user experience through the most relevant ads, but remains strictly anonymous, confidential, and is never reviewed by a person.
 All of our technology uses computer algorithms to match ads to audience.
+We target these audiences directly or make them available to third parties.
 Aggregate data is shared in report format with our clients as a normal course of business.

 How we collect data